ccollicutt/ccollicutt.github.io/_posts/2022-1-12-tap-knative-nodejs.md

 Tanzu Application Platform (provides ->) Cloud Native Runtimes (provides ->) knative
 ```

-All of this is using the Tanzu Application Platform and in this example is running on a GKE cluster.t
+All of this is using the Tanzu Application Platform and in this example is running on a GKE cluster.

 ## Deploy a NodeJS application